 Our broad and balanced computing curriculum focuses on a progression of skills in digital literacy, computer science, information technology and online safety to ensure that all children become competent in safely using and understanding a range of technology.
-Our intention is for Computing to support children’s creativity and cross-curricular learning too, engaging children and enriching their experiences in school.
+Our intention is for computing to support children’s creativity and cross-curricular learning too, engaging children and enriching their experiences in school.

 Within Digital Literacy, children develop practical skills in the safe use of ICT and the ability to apply these skills to solving relevant, relatable and real-life problems: for example, understanding safe use of internet, networks and email.
 In Computer Science, children are taught to understand and apply the fundamental principles and concepts of computer science through practical experience creating exciting programs, allowing them to analyse and solve problems.
 As part of Information Technology, children learn to save, retrieve, create and organise data.
 Children are able to express themselves and develop their ideas through ICT by designing and creating a variety of digital content: for example, writing and presenting as well as exploring art and design using multimedia.
 Computing vocabulary is an integral part of supporting children in their understanding of the subject and our curriculum is designed to ensure that all children develop confidence when using complex technical language in their Computing lessons.
 At the end of each unit, teachers assess attainment for each child.
 This allows teachers and leaders to see progress throughout the year.

 Our curriculum aims to make sure that the children of Hawes Down Primary School head into their secondary education and subsequent endeavours as competent, positive and safe users of ICT.
 We aim to provide every child with excellent skills and knowledge but also endeavour to make all learning meaningful and will always ask the WHY behind their learning and not just the HOW.
 We want learners to discuss, reflect and appreciate the impact computing has on their learning, development and wellbeing.
 At Hawes Down, pupils will have developed a range of skills to express themselves creatively using digital media and be equipped to apply their computing skills moving forward.